 - Navigate to the location of the .brelease file and follow the onscreen steps.

-- Once the release has imported, you can see a Credentials object for DevOps Secrets Safe.
+- Once the release is imported, there is a Credentials object for DevOps Secrets Safe.
 You must store the API Key for the Blue Prism application inside it.

-- You can also see a generic Web API Services object for BeyondTrust DevOps Secrets Safe.
+- There is also a generic Web API Services object for BeyondTrust DevOps Secrets Safe.

-- The BeyondTrust DevOps Secrets Safe VBO is under Objects.
+- The BeyondTrust DevOps Secrets Safe VBO is located under Objects.